OFFTKP/felix86/docs/how-to-use.md

 You can run them as if they are RISC-V applications. **Make sure they are inside the rootfs.**

-It is recommended you "enter" the rootfs by running the x86-64 bash inside the rootfs:
+It is recommended you "enter" the rootfs via a shell:
 ```
-FELIX86_QUIET=1 felix86 /bin/bash
+FELIX86_QUIET=1 felix86 --shell
 ```

 You should now be inside the rootfs.